 But once the learner has attained some degree of mastery, ratcheting up the difficulty will help her stay in her “sweet spot” of engagement, where the task is not too hard as to be frustrating and not so easy as to be boring.
 This is also the place where learners can practice encountering adversity and challenge and overcoming them, a key experience in the development of grit.

 The second reason to make learning harder is that it makes learning work better.
 UCLA psychologist Robert Bjork has developed the idea of “desirable difficulties” — difficulties that we actually want to introduce into students’ learning to make it more effective.
 Bjork notes that many of the learning activities that make students feel competent and successful — like reading over a textbook passage several times so that it feels familiar — actually do very little to help them learn.
 What they should do instead is something like this: close that textbook and ask themselves to recall from memory what they’ve just read.

 It won’t feel as good.
 They’ll struggle to remember the words that were just in front of their eyes.
 But this activity, known as retrieval practice (or simply self-testing) is an example of a desirable difficulty that will dramatically increase students’ learning.
-You can read more about desirable difficulties here, in an article by Bjork himself.

 Unlike learning styles, cognitive load theory and the theory of desirable difficulties have lots of research support.
 You won’t have to worry that another fad will come along to displace them in a few years.
 And in the meantime, you’ll have a good answer to the question of whether we should be making learning easier or harder.
 Remember: it’s both.